Teradata/lake-demos/UseCases/README.md

 **Demo 2 - Real-Time Monitoring.ipynb**
 1. Connect to the VantageCloud Lake System - Connect as a user with access to the metrics service and performance monitoring functions
 2. Key Metrics Queries - Queries that monitor active users, Cluster CPU stats, and number of instances
-3. Dasbhboard - Update and plot stats every three seconds
+3. Dashboard - Update and plot stats every three seconds
 <br>
 **Demo 3 - System Monitoring Queries.ipynb**
 1. Connect to the VantageCloud Lake System - Connect as a user with access to the metrics service and performance monitoring functions